 Respect for All Week

-During Respect for All Week on Friday, February 5, 2021 and Monday, February 8 to Thursday, February 11, 2021, and schools across the city will have the opportunity to highlight and build upon ongoing programs to help students, staff and communities gain a better understanding of diversity.
+During Respect for All Week on Monday, February 13 to Friday, February 17, 2023, schools across the city will have the opportunity to highlight and build upon ongoing programs to help students, staff and communities gain a better understanding of diversity.
 Schools may also start new initiatives that promote respect for diversity and focus on preventing bullying, intimidation, and bias-based harassment.
 Your child’s school is also encouraged to promote acceptance and understanding through theme-based lessons and activities.
 Suggested themes include:

 - Celebrating Kindness/Be an Ally

 - Respect for Diversity, Disability, Religious Acceptance and Racial Diversity

 - Gender Identity, Sexual Orientation and LGBTQ Pride and Acceptance

 - Friday, February 17, 2023 - National No One Eats Alone Day

 Educator resources are on the Employee InfoHub (sign in required).

 Respect for All is our system-wide response to bullying and harassment.
 We are committed to keeping our schools safe, supportive, and free from discrimination.

 This Frequently Asked Questions is a resource for students and parents about how to report incidents, the investigation process, and supports and interventions to prevent and address student-to-student sexual harassment and student-to-student gender-based harassment, bullying, intimidation, and/or discrimination.